Florida’s Fatal Attraction

 Yet for the northerners and midwesterners and everyone else flocking to Florida like so many piping plovers, Florida remains a modern Arcadia (there is, of course, a town in Florida called Arcadia).
 If you’re over 55 and want to settle somewhere that feels somehow immune to the usual pressures and responsibilities of society, you can buy a house in the Villages, a 98 percent white development of 33,000 acres with “town centers” sporting pretend-old buildings and “historical” markers commemorating events that never happened.
 Or perhaps you’d buy in Latitude Margaritaville, which promises endless pickleball, tiki huts, and maybe even a visit from Jimmy Buffett himself.
 If you are seriously rich, Palm Beach or Sarasota or Indian Creek Island, where Ivanka Trump and Jared Kushner have a house, will insulate you from the uncomfortable inequities of contemporary America.

 That, at least, is the fantasy—the state’s most famous resident is, after all, a talking mouse.
-Florida has traded in make-believe since the 1770s when the botanist William Bartram explored the St. Johns country and rhapsodized Florida’s cold, clear springs as “the blue ether of another world.”
+Florida has traded in make-believe since the 1770s, when the botanist William Bartram explored the St. Johns country and rhapsodized about Florida’s cold, clear springs: “the blue ether of another world.”
 In the late 19th century, the industrialist Henry Flagler ginned up a luxury-tourism business by building hotels that looked like the Alhambra palace or the Villa d’Este.

 Despite entrepreneurs’ best efforts at Disneyfication, though, Florida is an actual place, with actual people.
 Our natural ecosystem can handle wind and flood, but our built environment cannot.
-At some point, everyone—the Chambers of Commerce, the construction lobby, Big Agriculture, Floridians old and new—will have to acknowledge that our state is in deep peril.
+At some point, everyone—the chambers of commerce, the construction lobby, Big Agriculture, Floridians old and new—will have to acknowledge that our state is in deep peril.
 The seas are rising an inch every three years.
-It’s raining more, flooding more, and staying hotter for longer, keeping the water warm, fueling bigger, badder storms.
+It’s raining more, flooding more, and staying hotter for longer, keeping the water warm and fueling bigger, badder storms.

 Hurricane Ian ought to put an end to climate denialism.
 But it won’t, even though thousands will lose their houses and businesses, and cost insurers tens of billions of dollars.
 Only about 20 percent of residents in Ian’s path have coverage for flooding.
 Some insurers will no longer write policies in Florida.
 Why take a risk on waterfront property in a state known for devastating hurricanes?
 The governor called the legislature into a special session this past May, but the measures passed to help Floridians get affordable policies have yet to be implemented.
 Many victims of Ian will have to rely on FEMA and the kindness of strangers.

 Few of Florida’s elected leaders want to talk about climate change, much less do anything about it.
-Senator Marco Rubio allows that the climate is changing, but says that maybe it’s not caused by human activity, maybe we need to study it some more, maybe let the private sector deal with it.
+Senator Marco Rubio allows that the climate is changing, but says that maybe it’s not caused by human activity; maybe we need to study it some more; maybe let the private sector deal with it.
 Senator Rick Scott refused to utter the phrase climate change during the eight years he was governor (except to call it into question), and he let it be known that no state employee should either.
 Despite issues such as sunny-day flooding in Miami or the saltwater incursions that forced the city of Hallandale Beach to close six of its eight municipal wells, he would shrug off climate-change questions with “I’m not a scientist.”

 When Ron DeSantis was elected governor in 2018, he at first seemed to take the climate crisis seriously.
 He appointed a “chief resilience officer” and created a task force to combat the toxic algae.
 But it soon became clear that DeSantis regards climate change as mainly a political problem rather than an environmental one.
 He’s made Everglades restoration a priority, perhaps inspired by polls showing that it’s also a priority for most Floridians, but he refuses to address the causes of climate change, which he refers to as “left-wing stuff.”
 In June, he banned state investment in companies that use sustainability ratings.
 I find it hard to see how fighting a culture war helps us survive the next monster storm.

 Florida’s recovery from Ian will be slow.
 The damage will take months, maybe years, to fix.
-Some people still have blue tarps on their roofs from Hurricane Michael, nearly four years ago.
+Some people still have blue tarps on their roofs from Hurricane Michael.
 I can look out my window and see the bottom half of a pine tree that snapped like a pencil in the high winds four years ago.
 But the horror will eventually recede in the mind, the way fear of the pandemic has receded.
 People will still come to Florida to live on the coast.
 They assume they’ll be the lucky ones.

 Ron DeSantis likes to call Florida “the freest state in America.”
-Here we are free to refuse life-saving vaccines, just as we are free to insist that climate change is fake and think we can go on building on the beautiful coasts, next to the beautiful sea, even as the beautiful sand washes away beneath our feet and the tide rises faster than we can outrun it.
+Here, we are free to refuse life-saving vaccines, just as we are free to insist that climate change is fake and think we can go on building on the beautiful coasts, next to the beautiful sea, even as the beautiful sand washes away beneath our feet and the tide rises faster than we can outrun it.